FAIR Post-Appraisal Guide

 • Ensure the appraisal includes all required sections: item descriptions, photographs, methodology summary, comparable sales references, appraiser qualifications, and USPAP compliance statement.

-• If you find errors or omissions, contact your appraiser immediately for corrections before the report is finalized.
+• If you find errors or omissions, contact your appraiser quickly for corrections before relying on the report.

 Step 2: schedule items with your insurance carrier